MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/express-design.md

 ## Figma to app

 If you’re looking to generate a pixel-perfect app with exact styles that match your designs, you can use the [Create Apps from Figma UI Kit](https://go.microsoft.com/fwlink/?linkid=2193981) to design your app in Figma.
-Then, use Figma to app to convert your design file into app UI.
+Then, use the **Figma to app** feature to convert your design file into app UI.
 From here, you can continue building in Power Apps Studio to add more advanced functionality, such as connecting to data.
-For more information, see [Create an app from Figma](figma/overview.md).
+For more information, see [Create an app from Figma (preview)](figma/overview.md).

 :::image type="content" source="media/express-design/app-from-figma.png" alt-text="Create an app from a Figma page or a frame.":::